adfresca/sdk-unity/README.md

 You can create segements using custom paramters and/or event counters then target them for campaigns and/or monitor their activities in real time.
 You can achieve better campaign performance when targeting specific users with more filters.
 (Nudge SDK collect values of default filters such as device id, language, country, app version, run_count, purchase_count, etc so you don’t need to define those values as custom parameters or event counters.)

-**NOTICE**: Please make sure that you set custom parmeters or increase event counters after a user signs in.
+**NOTICE**: Please make sure that you set/increase custom parameters or increase event counters after a user signs in.

 #### Custom Parameters